 The amazing simplicity and efficiency of rocket stoves as space heaters, stoves and mass water heaters.
-What they are, how they work and how to make your very own rocket stove, covered here!
+What is a rocket stove, how does it work and how to make your very own rocket stove, covered here!

 What’s So Cool About A Rocket Stove?

-- Rocket stoves reduce smoke and harmful emissions (less air pollution).
+- It can reduce smoke and harmful emissions (less air pollution).

 - They use less fuel (some say up to 80% less than a traditional wood fire) to create more heat.

-- Rocket stoves can use any dry plant matter, not just wood – it’ll cook a meal with some dry leaves and twigs.
+- You can use any dry plant matter, not just wood – it’ll cook a meal with some dry leaves and twigs.

 - More efficient cooking.